Credit decisioning begins by verifying income and employment. Both can be made through Argyle.

-Argyle can read all information within an employment account.
+Argyle can read all information within a payroll account.
 This can be used at various periods in the application process:

-- During pre-qualification or early application - autofill an entire application (personal information, employment information, etc.)
+- Pre-qualification or application - retrieve income information or autofill an entire application (including personal and employment information)

-- Verification - during verification of employment or income phase after decisioning
+- Verification - during the verification of employment or income phase after decisioning

-- Ongoing servicing - this can be used for ongoing monitoring of employment and income or marketing opportunities
+- Ongoing servicing - ongoing monitoring of employment and income to check loan health or for marketing opportunities

 - All users through Argyle (recommended)